nodejs/node-addon-api/doc/node-gyp.md

 * This code is our entry-point.
 We receive two arguments here, the first is the
 * environment that represent an independent instance of the JavaScript runtime,
 * the second is exports, the same as module.exports in a .js file.
-* Normally you would attach properties to exports but you can use the
+* You can either add properties to the exports object passed in or create your
-* module argument to replace its exports property so you are exporting a single
+* own exports object.
+In either case you must return the object to be used as
-* thing, the equivalent of: module.exports = function () { ... }.
+* the exports for the module when you return from the Init function.
 */
 Napi::Object Init(Napi::Env env, Napi::Object exports) {